alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ---
 layout: single
-title: "How to set up a CakePHP application in Macbook Air M1"
+title: "How to run a CakePHP application in Macbook Air M1"
 date: 2021-04-11 00:00:00 +0200
 categories: development
 comments: true